scientific-python/scientific-python.org/content/en/community/getting-started.md

 Don't panic!
 Try to find the real-time chat or discussion forum for the project, and ask for assistance there.
 The maintainers will be happy to help!

+For more details, also check out our `First contribution` video.

 ## What next